 Our client also received repeated unwanted phone calls, text and telephone messages to him, to his family and to his place of work.
-The harasser regularly posted defamatory allegations about our client on a public Facebook group and occasionally was sending defamatory emails to our client’s employers.
+The harasser regularly posted defamatory allegations about our client on a public Facebook group and occasionally sent defamatory emails to our client’s employers.
 The campaign of harassment was also a huge intrusion into our client’s private and family life and it caused enormous distress and harm to him and his family.
 Having read an article on our website about how to stop a stalker, Gerald contacted our firm in desperation for help.

 Sometimes, in harassment cases, the harasser is from England, whilst the victim lives in another country.
 The question is whether the victim who lives in another country, can bring legal proceedings in England against their English harasser.
 In order to bring legal proceedings for harassment in England, the victim must have sufficient links to the UK.

 Sufficient links to the UK means that the victim either lives in the UK or visits the country often.
 The reason for this, is that the damage to the victim, the distress and apprehension must happen within the English jurisdiction.
 What matters in harassment cases, in terms of jurisdiction, is not where the harasser is located, but rather the location of the victim at the time the harassment victim suffers from the harassment.
 In defamation cases, the location of the victim matters less because the question of the most appropriate jurisdiction to decide a defamation case can be determined by the convenience to the defendant.